emissary-ingress/emissary/docs/topics/using/edgectl/service-preview-quick-start.md

 # Service Preview in Action

+When Service Preview is used, incoming requests get routed by Ambassador to a Traffic Agent, which then routes traffic to the microservice.
+When a request meets a specific criteria (e.g., it has a specific HTTP header value), the Traffic Agent will route that request to the microservice running locally.
+The following video shows Service Preview in more detail:

+<iframe style="display: block; margin: auto;" width="560" height="315" src="https://www.youtube.com/embed/LDiyKOa1V_A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Quick Start

 Service Preview creates a connection between your local environment and the cluster.
 These connections are managed through the Traffic Manager, which is deployed in your cluster, and the `edgectl` daemon, which runs in your local environment.

 To get started with Service Preview, you'll need to [download and install the `edgectl` client](../edge-control#installing-edge-control).

 > If you are a new user, or you are looking to start using Ambassador Edge Stack with Service Preview on a fresh installation, the `edgectl install` command will get you up and running in no time with a pre-configured Traffic Manager and Traffic Agent supported by automatic sidecar injection.
 You may also refer to [Introduction to Service Preview and Edge Control](../#installing-and-configuring-service-preview) for detailed instructions to manually install the Traffic Manager and configure a Traffic Agent alongside an existing Ambassador Edge Stack installation.

-## Establishing a Connection with a Remote Cluster
+### Establishing a Connection with a Remote Cluster

 There are three basic commands that are used for Service Preview: